 Did you also notice, I didn’t say “you are not pretty enough.”

-I am talking about men not being attracted to us.
+I am talking about men not being emotionally attracted to us.
 Which is a totally different thing.
-Attraction is a gut feeling; it’s NOT a judgement.
+Attraction is a feeling; it’s not a judgement.

 See, when I say men aren’t attracted to you, do you feel rejected?

 If you do, that might be because you think there’s no hope, and that men are judging you.

 They’re not.
 They just don’t feel attracted to you.
 And that’s just their FEELING.
 Nothing more.

 The good news is, men are always responding to WOMEN.

 They’re responding to YOU.

 Which means, how you show up in the dating market is crucial.